mordredp/wololo/README.md

 # Web interface for sending Wake-on-lan (magic packet)

+Based on Samer Dhoot's project https://github.com/sameerdhoot/wolweb.

 A GoLang based HTTP server which will send a Wake-on-lan package (magic packet) on local network.
-The request can be send using web interface or directly using HTTP request with mapped device name in the URL.
-The only computing device I have running 24x7 is handy-dandy Raspberry Pi 4 (4gb) with docker containers.
-All other devices like server, laptop and NAS as powered only when I need them.
-I needed a way to easily turn them on specifically when trying to automate things like nightly builds.
+The request can be send using web interface or directly using an HTTP request with the mapped device name in the URL.

-I use this application behind NGINX web proxy which is secured with HTTPS certificate.
-It has no authentication, but it is home network and the reason I built this was to have no authentication.
-I have the same functionality provided in my home router, but I have to login and go through several clicks.
-Also, this app runs as docker image so even if it is hacked, it reduces the attack surface.

-I have bookmarked direct link to device(s) on my browsers to wake them using single HTTP call for ease of access.

-Things I use this for:
-- to wake-up my home laptop remotely.
-I use my home laptop remotely over RDP.
-- this is also helpful in building routines which will wake up my server and nightly builds and when it is all done, go back to sleep.
-I don't keep my home lab running 24x7 as it is a waste of energy.
-- to turn on my NAS and laptop to start the weekly backup from laptop to NAS.
-- to turn on NAS quickly when we are watching movies stored on NAS.

-> It was tricky to configure the wol feature on my Dell Laptop.
-NAS and Dell servers were easy to configure.
-Follow this article for [Dell laptop](https://www.dell.com/support/article/en-us/sln305365/how-to-setup-wake-on-lan-wol-on-your-dell-system?lang=en)

 ## Bootstrap UI with JS Grid for editing data